 Delicate, What is this an indicator of?
 Evolution.
 Evolving as a musician, and growing more sure of ourselves.

-VI feels like it goes through a very linear journey from start to finish, is there a particular narrative being told throughout?
+Mass VI feels like it goes through a very linear journey from start to finish, is there a particular narrative being told throughout?

 It is the same narrative as always.
 From our first album to our last.
 We are whom we are, and our story will pretty much always be the same.
 We never over analyse, nor do we plan all of this in advance.
-We have written down our emotional trajectories from the last 4 years and bundled them into an album.
+We have written down our emotional trajectories from the last four years and bundled them into an album.
 You read a chapter of our collective diary.

-There are at least 3 languages being used, did you feel particular lines needed to be accounted in one language over another?
+There are at least three languages being used, did you feel particular lines needed to be accounted in one language over another?
 How did you go about incorporating all of these languages into one coherent narrative?

 It’s our story, it’s one story.
 Life.
-So the different languages emphasize the fact that there is no ‘one’ language here to tell that story.
+So the different languages emphasise the fact that there is no ‘one’ language here to tell that story.
 It is universal.
 It belongs to all of us.